Stressed man holding a pencil and looking at documents, representing the financial and emotional impact of data breaches on individuals.

 Physical health

-Steps to stay safe after a data breach
+How to protect yourself after a breach

-Monitor your accounts
+1. Monitor your accounts

 Keep a close eye on your bank statements, credit reports, and online accounts for any unusual activity.
 Even small, seemingly insignificant transactions could be a sign of fraud.
 Consider using credit monitoring services to receive alerts about changes to your financial records.

-Report it
+2. Report it

 Notify the Information Commissioner’s Office (ICO) as soon as possible.
 The ICO is responsible for investigating data breaches and can hold organisations accountable for failing to protect your data.
 Reporting the incident ensures that breaches are recorded and taken seriously.